Tobbis/copilot_ws/README.md

 # copilot_ws
-Playground for learning how to use code copilots
+Playground for learning how to use code copilots.